HarshaTechKnight/setu-digital/README.md

 ### For Clients

 1. **Initial Contact**
-   - Email us at hello@setudigital.com
+   - Email me at sriharsha100260@gmail.com
    - WhatsApp us for quick response
    - Fill out the contact form on our website